benste/GraphRAGZen/docs/source/graphragzen_logic/prompt_tuning.rst

 **GraphRAGZen** comes with default prompts to extract entities from documents, summarize features, etc.

 Although these can be used out-of-the-box to extract entities from documents and create a graph, they are not tuned to the documents.
+:raw-html:`<br />`
 Higher quality graphs could be obtained by making these prompts more relevant to the domain of the documents.

-Your can provided you own prompts, but GraphRAGZen also comes with functions to create these prompts.
+Your can provided you own custom prompts, but **GraphRAGZen** does come with functions to create these prompts.

 These functions rely on their own prompts, that ask the LLM to look at sample of the documents and: